nuuuwan/news_lk3_data/README.md

 *2024-09-13 16:40:00* · [`adaderanalk`](https://www.adaderana.lk/news/101947/cabinet-decision-on-reducing-paye-tax) · `en`

-The proposal to reduce the pay-as-you-earn (PAYE) tax will be included in the next budget proposals, says Cabinet Spokesman Minister Bandula Gunawardena.
+The Cabinet of Ministers approved the IMF proposal, based on the Sri Lankan Government’s proposal, to reduce the pay-as-you-earn (PAYE) tax from next year, says Cabinet Spokesman Minister Bandula Gunawardena.

+He stated that the proposal will be presented with the next budget proposal in November this year.

-He stated that the government had submitted the relevant proposal to the International Monetary Fund (IMF) and obtained its approval.
+Gunawardena stated that the government had submitted the relevant proposal to the International Monetary Fund (IMF) and obtained its approval.

 According to the proposal, the PAYE tax currently collected from each income structure will be reduced as follows:

-The PAYE tax of Rs.
-3,000 imposed on an individual with a monthly income of Rs.
+The tax of Rs.
+3,500 imposed on an individual with a monthly income of Rs.
 150,000 will be reduced by Rs.
 500 to Rs.
-2,500.
+3,000.

+The tax of Rs.
+10,500 currently imposed on an individual with a monthly income of Rs.
+200,000 will be reduced by Rs.
+2,100 to Rs.
+8,400.

 The Rs.
-7,000 tax imposed on an individual with a monthly income of Rs.
-300,000 will be reduced to Rs.
-3,500.
+35,000 tax imposed on an individual with a monthly income of Rs.
+300,000 will be reduced by Rs.
+8,600 to Rs.
+26,400.

-Meanwhile, an individual earning a monthly income of Rs.
-450,000 is currently required to pay a tax of Rs.
-76,000 while this will be reduced by Rs.
-12,500 to Rs.
-63,500.

-The monthly tax of Rs.
-120,000 imposed on an individual earning a monthly income of Rs.
-600,000 will also be slashed by Rs.
-12,500 to Rs.
-107,500.

 ...